Necronomicon Tarot (Tyson)

 0 - Fool: Azathoth

 The Necronomicon Tarot came in a large, if flimsy, box, but didn’t come with a LWB.
-Instead, it came with a decent sized landscape book - 8 inches by 5 - fully detailing the deck and its premise in the pantheon of Lovecraft’s horror world.
-The deck is also listed as beiong the third part of a trilogy, the other parts of which turn out to be The Necronomicon and Alhazred as described above, although there is now also a Grimoire of the Necronomicon and a workbook entitled The 13 Gates of the Necronomicon - so now a series of 5 works.
+Instead, it came with a decent sized landscape book - 8 inches by 5 inches in landscape format - fully detailing the deck and its premise in the pantheon of Lovecraft’s horror world.
+Tyson has included an introductory chapter on The Necronomicon, and there is a description of every card in the deck, along with a black and white picture of the card, describing the scene and its relation to both the tale of the deck and the relationships between Humankind and the Deep Ones - the undersea dwellers from Lovecraft’s mythos.
+The deck is also listed as being the third part of a trilogy, the other parts of which turn out to be The Necronomicon and Alhazred as described above, although there is now also a Grimoire of the Necronomicon and a workbook entitled The 13 Gates of the Necronomicon - so now a series of 5 works.

 Donald Tyson, on further investigation, turns out to be one of the most prolific Occult writers and Researchers of modern times - a fact I didn’t learn until much later.
 I’ve included him in my list of Researchers on this site, where I can waffle on a lot more about his work in both Tarot and The Occult in general.